brosenan/vercast/spec.md

 <a name="dummyobjectstore-context-effectp"></a>
 ### .effect(p)
-should add patch p to the effect queue.
+should add patch p to the effect sequence.

 ```js
 function* (){